MIT-RH-2/When-I-Was-Little-Magic-Leap/README.md

-# The-Fourth-Illusion-Magic-Leap
+# The-Fourth-Illusion

 A VR/AR exploration on memory and disinformation.
-MAGIC LEAP VERSION.
+QUEST VERSION.